nanderv/SS/README.md

  *  Ubuntu 64-bit >= 14.04, (or any other Linux distro with similar
     packages).
 If you do not have Linux installed, easiest is to download a Virtual box virtual machine from http://www.osboxes.org/ubuntu/.
+    Furthermore, any recent enough OSX version also works for MACS2.
  *  This project depends on the following packages:
     * GNU automake:
     * GNU autoconf: